zedif/gitlab-novice/episodes/01-navigation.md

 of a project in the [episode on groups](04-groups.md).

 The second tab, “Starred projects”, lists projects that you have “starred”.
-In this context “starring” it is akin to bookmarks in a browser.
+In this context “starring” it is similar to bookmarks in a browser.
 Every project homepage shows a widget in the upper right corner labeled “Star”.
 By pressing it you “star” or bookmark the project.